Health Protection (Coronavirus, Restrictions) (All Tiers) (England) Regulations 2020: Restrictions on leaving home in tier 4

-In tier 4 the general rule was that no-one is allowed to leave or be outside their own home (which included any associated garden or yard) without "reasonable excuse".
+In tier 4 there was a general prohibition leaving or be outside one's own home (which included any associated garden or yard) without "reasonable excuse".
 No exhaustive definition of "reasonable excuse" was provided, though it included any of the following exceptions:

 Reasonable excuses for leaving home in tier 4

 Exception 1: leaving tier 4 home necessary for certain purposes

 This exception covered a variety of situations:

 Movement between tiers

 There was no general prohibition against leaving a home tier area, or against movement between tiers.
 An individual who travelled between tiers to join a gathering was generally subject to the rules of their home tier, or the tier of the place to which they travelled, whichever was higher.
 Anyone living in tier 1, 2 or 3 was permitted to travel to a higher tier area, but could not participate in a gathering that was prohibited in the higher tier area.
 Anyone living in tier 2, 3 or 4 who travelled to a lower tier area could not participate in any gathering that would have been prohibited in their home area.
 As noted above, people resident in tier 4 were permitted to leave home and travel only if they had a 'reasonable excuse' to do so.